 Personally, I think that the people who sell tissues, wash your windshields and hustle cigarettes at traffic lights in Naples are missing a golden opportunity.
 In a city where astrologers and soothsayers openly advertise, and where everyone in my family, including me, believes in the evil-eye, why not put curses on personal property?
 Cars, for example.
 It would be a symbolic way of saying, "Death will slay with his wings whoever touches my wheels."
 Maybe a brief incantation at the stoplight, then a quick exchange of a euro or two for an amulet, possibly in the image of Boris Karloff, with an adhesive backing so you can slap him up there on the dashboard right next to whatever other medallions you happen to have protecting you.
 Sort of a double-whammy.

-is tampered with in the middle of the night, ancient
+car is tampered with in the middle of the night,

 waah-waah-waah burglar-alarm siren that keeps you